dbohdan/tinyfts/README.md

 correct client IP address detection, which rate limiting depends on.
 Do **not** enable `--behind-reverse-proxy` if tinyfts is not behind a reverse proxy.
-It will let clients spoof their IP with the header `X-Real-IP` or `X-Forwarder-For` and evade rate limiting themselves and rate limit others.
+It will let clients spoof their IP with the header `X-Real-IP` or `X-Forwarded-For` and evade rate limiting themselves and rate limit others.

 ## License